peptides_direct

 TB-500regeneration

-Active fragment of Thymosin Beta-4, a naturally occurring repair protein.
+Full-length 43-amino-acid Thymosin Beta-4, a naturally occurring repair protein, independently confirmed by a third-party CoA from Janoshik.
 Promotes cell migration and new blood vessel formation for systemic tissue healing.
 Especially researched for muscle, tendon, and cardiac repair.

 Which Model Is More Appropriate When?